exvertus/thomasflanigan/content/tech/blog/linkedin-zapier.md

 a feeling of dread is coupled to the creation process.
 It can become so internalized that it is shrugged off as a "given" cost to producing whatever could come next.

-Without process improvements this can quickly give rise to a lethargic creative depression: new ideas increasingly fall under the shadow of 'too much of a bother'.
+Without process improvements this can quickly give rise to a lethargic creative-depression: new ideas increasingly fall under the shadow of 'too much of a bother'.
 Ideas carrying the potency to be big breakthroughs are ironically rejected for their potential to 'open a Pandora's box'.
-I have seen first hand how much this can hollow-out a software development team's productivity, but much has already been written about the impact technical debt creates in a corporate environment, and the stand-stills and hidden inefficiencies it can usher in if not taken seriously.
+I have seen first hand how much this can hollow-out a software development team's productivity, but much has already been written about the impact technical debt creates in that setting and the stand-stills and hidden inefficiencies it can usher in if not taken seriously.
 I do not dismiss that debate as much as want stay focused on something much closer to my heart of late---enabling automation for the *individual*.